CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

-If your model would fit into the GPU memory, but cannot handle all the extra memory needed by the overhead of the fine-tuning process, the solution may be to use the [Parameter Efficient Fine-Tuning (PEFT)][5] library which adaptively trains a smaller number of parameters, which reduces the training overhead a substantially.
+If your model would fit into the GPU memory, but cannot handle all the extra memory needed by the overhead of the fine-tuning process, the solution may be to use the [Parameter Efficient Fine-Tuning (PEFT)][5] library which trains a smaller number of extra parameters, which reduces the training overhead a substantially.
 PEFT supports many methods including [LoRA](https://arxiv.org/abs/2106.09685) and [QLoRA](https://arxiv.org/abs/2305.14314).

+PEFT will typically have about 10% of the original number of parameters, but the amount of GPU memory saved varies depending on the situation.
+We have seen savings from 5% to 60%.

 PEFT is very easy to enable, see the [PEFT quicktour][6] for an example.
 PEFT can be enabled in the example above simply by adding the flag `--peft`.

-*FIXME* note about memory reduction expected
+It might pay to [dig a bit deeper into the best parameters for using LoRA for example][8].

 ### Using Accelerate and FSDP